 e.
-POLICIES AND PROCEDURES ADOPTED FOR THE INDUCTION AND TRAINING OF TRUSTEES of the Academy, and to achieve this, the Academy purchases training from appropriate bodies, mainly Thurrock Local Authority.
+POLICIES AND PROCEDURES ADOPTED FOR THE INDUCTION AND TRAINING OF TRUSTEES f.
+ORGANISATIONAL STRUCTURE

 The School provides all new Governors with a comprehensive induction package covering a comprehensive range of issues and topics.
 This is to ensure they gain a better understanding of the role and responsibilities of being a school Governor so they can fulfil their role with confidence.